xtremexp/UT4X-Converter/README.TXT

 program folder with this command line:
 "java -jar UT4-Converter-<version>.jar" (will force launching this file associating it as java program)
-Go to Settings and set the unreal games folders as well as umodel and nconvert program paths
+Go to Settings and set the unreal games folders as well as umodel path.

 Detailed explanations about conversion is always displayed after each end of map conversion